Edit Block Window

 such as an RFID reader, we no longer need to manually

-type the train ID in - the reader does this for us.
+type in the Train ID - the reader does this for us.
 In

 essence, the reader is little more than an 'intelligent'